 In the study, we asked participants to complete a set of tasks using two variants of the \mr{}FoodOrdering app, one generated by \mr{} and one limited to only the GUI.
-We used a within-subject design, where each participant completed the same tasks using both variants of the app.
-For each variant of the app, we first teach the participant how to use the app using one example task, then we ask them to complete two test tasks with the variant.
+We used a within-subjects design, where each participant completed the same tasks using both variants of the app.
+For each app variant, we first teach the participant how to use the app using one training task.
+Specifically, for the \mr{} condition of the app, we explained that in addition to typical touch-only interaction, they can also tap the microphone button to initiate a speech + gesture command when they want to.
+We then asked them to complete two test tasks with the variant.
 After completing the two tasks, we asked them to complete a survey about their cognitive load using the system (using NASA-TLX~\cite{10.1177/154193120605000909}) and the usability of the experience (using SUS~\cite{10.1201/9781498710411-35}).
 At the end of the study, we asked the participants about their subjective preferences between the two variants of the app and their reasons for their preferences.

 We designed one training task and two test tasks for each variant of the app.
 The training tasks are to order the cheapest food item from the menu of two different restaurants.
 The test tasks are re-ordering an order from two different days (today or yesterday), and finding the most recent order containing two different items.
-When presenting these tasks, we described a scenario, what we want them to do, and what's the expected outcome (order placed screen or a certain screen showing a past history order).
-We counterbalanced the order of the two apps and the order of the three pairs of tasks.
+When presenting these tasks, we described a scenario, what we wanted them to do, and the expected outcome (order placed screen or a certain screen showing a past history order).
+We counterbalanced the order of the two apps and the order of the three tasks.